Lrrreconcilable Ndndifferences: Plot

-On his birthday, Ndnd becomes fed up with Lrrr's lack of motivation to conquer other worlds.
-He reluctantly invades Earth.
-However, he arrives during Comic-Con and is mistaken for a costume contest participant and leaves dejected.
+On his birthday, Omicronian King Lrrr's lack of motivation to conquer other worlds leads to Queen Ndnd becoming fed up with it.
+He then reluctantly invades Earth; however, he arrives during Comic-Con and is mistaken for a costume contest participant and leaves dejected.
 Concurrently, Fry attempts to author a superhero comic book featuring himself as the superhero saving a captured Leela from a malevolent alien.
 The crew is unimpressed with the comic, with the exception of the back page of novelty toy advertisements, including the Professor's disintegration guns, which are actually only teleportation guns.
 Leela's criticism leaves Fry to figure out how to make the story more compelling.

 Back on Omicron Persei 8, Ndnd learns of Lrrr's failure and kicks him out of their home.
 Lrrr returns to Earth, seeking shelter at the Planet Express building.
 The crew diagnoses Lrrr and his marriage problems as symptomatic of a mid-life crisis.
 Leela encourages Lrrr to recommit himself to his marriage with Ndnd, but he listens instead to Bender and gets plastic surgery, flashy new clothes, and goes out to a club to meet new women.
 There he meets an attractive female Omicronian named Grrrl.
 While on a date with her, she reveals that she is actually a human woman from the Comic-Con wearing an Omicronian costume.
 Though she is very attracted to real Omicronians, Lrrr rejects her and seeks Leela's advice on how to win back Ndnd.